-102. Literary Genres (R)(W)(H) (3 sem. hrs.).
+102. Literary Genres (R)(W)(H) 3 credit hours.
+Recitation: 3.
+Laboratory: 0.
+Alternative Mode: 0.

 Study of techniques of literary analysis applied to the major genres: fiction, poetry and drama; and practice in writing the critical paper.
 Required of all majors.
 Students with credit in ENG 102 may not earn credit for this course.
 Receiving Advanced Placement credit for LIT 102 does not include credit for or exemption from WRI 101.
 Prerequisite: WRI 101, exemption exam, or Honors Program.
 (Spring)

-150. Themes in Literature (R)(W)(H) (3 sem. hrs.).
+150. Themes in Literature (R)(W)(H) 3 credit hours.
+Recitation: 3.
+Laboratory: 0.
+Alternative Mode: 0.

 The examination - in reading, writing, and speaking - of a particular theme in American, British, and/or World literature.
 This course may be repeated once with a different subtitle.
 (Fall, Spring)

-205. Literature of the Ancient World (R)(W)(H)(G) (3 sem. hrs.).
+205. Literature of the Ancient World (R)(W)(H)(G) 3 credit hours.
+Recitation: 3.
+Laboratory: 0.
+Alternative Mode: 0

 Study of biblical, classical and medieval works with focus on such genres as the comedy, the epic, and the tragedy.
 Prerequisites: Sophomore, Junior, Senior status; select first-year students by permission with a previous ENG, WRI or LIT course.
 Students with credit in ENG 205 may not earn credit for this course.
 (Fall, even-odd years)

-206. Literature of the Modern World (R)(W)(H)(G) (3 sem. hrs.).
+$\textbf{206.
+Literature of the Modern World } (R)(W)(H)(G) \ 3 \ credit \ hours. \ Recitation: \ 3. \ Laboratory: \ 0. \ Alternative \ Mode: \ 0.$

 Study of literature from ethnic, multicultural and global traditions.
 Students with credit in ENG 206 may not earn credit for this course.
 (Fall, odd-even years)

-221. British Literature to 1798 (R)(W)(H) (3 sem. hrs.).
+221. British Literature to 1798 (R)(W)(H) 3 credit hours.
+Recitation: 3.
+Laboratory: 0.
+Alternative Mode: 0.
 Study of the literature of England in the Medieval age, the Renaissance and the Neoclassical period.
 Students with credit in ENG 221 may not earn credit for this course.
 (Fall, odd-even years)

-222. British Literature, 1798 to the Present (R)(W)(H) (3 sem. hrs.).
+222. British Literature, 1798 to the Present (R)(W)(H) 3 credit hours.
+Recitation: 3.
+Laboratory: 0.
+Alternative Mode: 0

 Study of the literature of England in the Romantic Age, the Victorian period and the 20th century.
 Students with credit in ENG 222 may not earn credit for this course.
 (Fall, even-odd years)

-231. American Literature to 1860 (R)(W)(H) (3 sem. hrs.).
+231. American Literature to 1860 (R)(W)(H) 3 credit hours.
+Recitation: 3.
+Laboratory: 0.
+Alternative Mode: 0.
 Examination of the literature of the colonial and Romantic periods.
 Students with credit in ENG 231, 321 may not earn credit for this course.
 (Spring, odd-even years)

-232. American Literature, 1860 to the Present (R)(W)(H) (3 sem. hrs.).
+232. American Literature, 1860 to the Present (R)(W)(H) 3 credit hours.
+Recitation: 3.
+Laboratory: 0.
+Alternative Mode: 0.

 Study of writers beginning with the Realistic and Naturalistic periods.
 Students with credit for ENG 232, 322 may not earn credit for this course.
 (Spring, even-odd years)

-291. Introduction to Literary Theory (R)(W)(H) (3 sem. hrs.).
+291. Introduction to Literary Theory (R)(W)(H) 3 credit hours.
+Recitation: 3.
+Laboratory: 0.
+Alternative Mode: 0.
 Introduction to the writing, theory and research practiced by academic scholars in literary studies.
 Includes study of academic standards, professional secondary source materials, and research resources.
 Required of all English majors and minors.
 The English department strongly recommends that students complete LIT 291 before attempting 300-level literature courses.
 Students with credit in ENG 291 may not earn credit for this course.
 Prerequisites: COM 100; WRI 101, exemption exam or Honors Program; one course in LIT beyond 102 or WRI beyond 101, and an English major/minor and Education Majors: AYA (Language Arts).
 (Spring)